a360-starpack/starpack/README.md

 ### Init

-The command, `starpack init`,  can be used to start up the Starpack Engine container in your local docker environment.
-Additionally, when provided with a local path as an argument, the Starpack Engine will generate files to help you start developing your package definition.
+The command, `starpack init`, when provided with a local path as an argument, will generate files to help you start developing your package definition.
+By default, Starpack will prompt for permission to overwrite existing files, unless the `--ovewrite/-o` flag is given.

 | Filename           | Usage                                                                                                                                                                                                                    |
 |--------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|